Petrels of The Petrel Station

 Providence Petrel is another excellent example of the surprises that can appear offshore from Tutukaka.
 This large gadfly petrel is superficially similar to Grey-faced Petrel, but is separated by the stunning bold white flashes in the underwing and a more scaly appearance to the feather on the upper parts above.

-It breeds only in Australia and is a rare visitor to New Zealand waters, so any encounter with one here is very special.
+They only breed only in Australia and are a very rare visitor to New Zealand waters, so any encounter with one is very special.

 Kermadec Petrel